easylogic/cssma/packages/cssma/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve @easylogic/cssma, please:
+If you'd like to improve cssma, please:

 1. Fork the repository
 2. Create a feature branch